xgillard/tspgen/README.md

-# tspgen
+# tsptools

 A generator of clustered TSP instances.

 ## Usage

 ```
-Generates clustered TSP instances

-Usage: tspgen [OPTIONS]
+Usage: tsptools <COMMAND>

+Commands:
+  generate   TspGen is a generator for realistic TSP instances where the cities to visit are gouped in clusters
+  visualize  This command lets you generate an html file to visualize a given instance and an optional solution
+  help       Print this message or the help of the given subcommand(s)

 Options:
-  -n, --nb-cities <NB_CITIES>        The number of cities that must be visited [default: 10]
-  -c, --nb-centroids <NB_CENTROIDS>  The number of centroids that must be visited [default: 3]
-  -m, --max <MAX>                    The maximum width of the generated map [default: 1000]
-  -d, --std-dev <STD_DEV>            The std deviation between a city and its centroid [default: 10]
-  -s, --seed <SEED>                  An optional seed to kickstart the instance generation
   -h, --help     Print help information
   -V, --version  Print version information
 ```

 ## Build